Jarzka/stylefy/README.md

 - Manual mode can be used for styling 3rd party components and resolving corner cases in which complex CSS selectors are needed
 - Vendor prefixes are supported both locally and globally
 - CSS caching on the frontend using local storage (optional)
-- Multi-instance support on the frontend (you can run multiple apps using stylefy on the same web page if all apps are built separately)
 - Small and simple core API which is easy to setup
 - Fast, asynchronous CSS generation
 - Automatic style reloading (with shadow-cljs or Figwheel)